Wheeling University placed on probation by Higher Learning Commission

 WHEELING, W.Va.
-(WTRF) — The Higher Learning Commission (HLC), an organization which accredits degree-granting colleges and universities, has stripped Wheeling University of its accreditation without restrictions, instead marking the Ohio County institution as accredited but on probation.
+(WTRF) — The Higher Learning Commission (HLC), an organization which accredits degree-granting colleges and universities, has placed Wheeling University on probation, but it will maintain accreditation.

 The HLC made its decision on February 25, 2021, and its website shows the probation status remains in place as of today, March 8, 2021.
 You can view the view the full report here.

-HLC took this action because it determined that the institution is out of compliance with HLC’s Criteria for Accreditation according to the HLC’s public disclosure letter.
-The HLC also says that while on Probation, the institution remains accredited, and it has the opportunity to remedy the issues that led to the sanction.
+HLC took this action because it determined that the institution is out of compliance with HLC’s Criteria for Accreditation according to the their public disclosure letter.
+The HLC also says that while on probation, the institution remains accredited, and it has the opportunity to remedy the issues that led to the sanction.

 What This Means for Students